Philippines: Spanish and American colonial rule (1565–1934)

 Philippine ports opened to world trade during the 19th century, and Filipino society began to change.
 Social identity changed, with the term Filipino encompassing all residents of the archipelago instead of solely referring to Spaniards born in the Philippines.

 Revolutionary sentiment grew in 1872 after 200 locally recruited colonial troops and laborers alongside three activist Catholic priests were executed on questionable grounds.
 This inspired the Propaganda Movement, organized by Marcelo H. del Pilar, José Rizal, Graciano López Jaena, and Mariano Ponce, which advocated political reform in the Philippines.
 Rizal was executed on December 30, 1896, for rebellion, and his death radicalized many who had been loyal to Spain.
 Attempts at reform met with resistance; Andrés Bonifacio founded the Katipunan secret society, which sought independence from Spain through armed revolt, in 1892.

 The Katipunan Cry of Pugad Lawin began the Philippine Revolution in 1896.
 Internal disputes led to the Tejeros Convention, at which Bonifacio lost his position and Emilio Aguinaldo was elected the new leader of the revolution.
 The 1897 Pact of Biak-na-Bato resulted in the Hong Kong Junta government in exile.
 The Spanish–American War began the following year, and reached the Philippines; Aguinaldo returned, resumed the revolution, and declared independence from Spain on June 12, 1898.
 In December 1898, the islands were ceded by Spain to the United States with Puerto Rico and Guam after the Spanish–American War.
-Spain ruled the Philippines for 333 years.
+Spain had ruled the Philippines for 333 years.

 The First Philippine Republic was promulgated on January 21, 1899.
 Lack of recognition by the United States led to an outbreak of hostilities that, after refusal by the U.S. on-scene military commander of a cease-fire proposal and a declaration of war by the nascent Republic, (Note: This is a summary, omitting significant detail.
 For more detail, see Schurman Commission.) escalated into the Philippine–American War.